|

 The Star of The Thistle

 Worn at the bottom of the Bow-case, the Star is that of the Order of The Most Noble Order of the Thistle.
 It consists of a St Andrew’s saltire with clusters of rays between the arms thereof.
 In the centre is depicted a circle bearing the motto of the Order in gold; within the circle, there is depicted a thistle on a gold field.
-Superimposed on the badge is the Royal Crown and ‘QUEENS BODY GUARD FOR SCOTLAND.’
+Superimposed on the badge is the Royal Crown and depending on reign in which the badge was made, either ‘QUEENS BODY GUARD FOR SCOTLAND’ or ‘KING’S BODY GUARD FOR SCOTLAND’

 ‘Nemo me impune lacessit’ (No one provokes me with impunity) was the Latin motto of the House of Stuart, dating from the reign of King James VI.
 It roughly translates in Scots as ‘Wha daur meddle wi’ me’.
 In addition to the Most Ancient and Most Noble Order of The Thistle, it is also the motto of the Royal Scots Dragoon Guards, the Scots Guards and the Royal Regiment of Scotland.’